Celsus Library Ephesus Hasan Gulday

 A Tour Guide For The Celsus Library

-You can write to me to learn more about the Library of Celsus in Ephesus or You can book a tour of Ephesus to see the library and more.
+You can write to me to learn more about the Library of Celsus in Ephesus, or You can book a tour of Ephesus to see the library and more.
+This building is a wonder to see with your own eyes.
 See you soon, Hasan Gülday.

 Use a WordPress.com, Twitter, Facebook, or Google Account to Comment or to Leave a ReplyCancel reply